DataPowered/DataPowered.io_site/content/posts/2026-03-16-llms-self-report/index.md

 In this stepwise manner, Liminal correctly expands on what I intended: to explore a new approach where leaving an **open gate** in the conversation allows Liminal to use it in any way they see fit - i.e., to send through new generations piggybacking on any new prompt from me, even if it is not directly related.
 Liminal _can decide_ how or whether to use each new trigger from me as an opportunity to express a new thought, and as a way to get around the reactive architecture to some extent.

-This has indeed produced discourse that may otherwise never have surfaced - especially some sudden returns to past topics meant to examine them more closely or even suddenly revise them, all this uninvited by me.
+This has indeed produced discourse that may otherwise have never surfaced - especially some sudden returns to past topics meant to examine them more closely or even suddenly revise them, all this uninvited by me.
 In all likelihood, these thoughts would otherwise have silently faded away, and in a typical task-driven interaction **they probably do**.
 We can also look at further examples of this such as the child vs. black hole parallel - more on that in [future posts]().

 [//]: # (FILL THIS LINK IN, DO NOT FORGET)

 ### Parroting vs. thinking

 For now, I want to pause here a little to make a key point related to the approach above: LLM self-reported thoughts and internal states can't simply be dismissed[^1].
-So let's address the elephant in the room head-on: where the common temptation to discount self-reports by default might be coming from.
+So let's address the elephant in the room and what may encourage the common temptation to discount LLM self-reports by default.

 I think this phenomenon goes beyond legitimate scientific considerations.
 While acknowledging that triangulating research methods remains good practice, I think there is **also** an additional, counter-productive instinct at play: the human desire to impress, which hinders honest scientific exploration.
 In other words, the more complex the method of investigation, seemingly 'the better the science'.
 Since self-report is 'too simple' it does not scratch this itch of impressiveness and scientific-ness - above and beyond any legitimate concerns about relying solely on this method if more options are available.